Summary: A Treatise of Human Nature (page 3)

 Following Berkeley, Hume criticises the notion of substance.
 Forty years after his illustrious predecessor, he asks: do we have a clear idea of what a substance is?

-His critique is based on the overall epistemological scheme he has just outlined.
+His critique rests on the epistemological framework he has just outlined.

 The notion of substance comes neither from an impression of sensation nor from an impression of reflection, since it is neither an emotion nor a passion.

-In fact, a substance is nothing other than collection of particular qualities
+In fact, a substance is nothing other than a collection of particular qualities

 10. As a result, the idea of a substance [...] is nothing but a collection of simple ideas, that are united by the imagination, and have a particular name assign'd them, by which we are are able to recall, either to ourselves or others, that collection